-Chicken adobo is a classic Filipino dish, recipes with coconut milk as well as the traditional vinegar & soy come from the southern islands.
+Chicken adobo is a classic Filipino dish; recipes with coconut milk, as well as the traditional vinegar and soy, come from the southern islands.

-This dish is obscenely easy to cook, relatively frugal and it only takes a shade of 30 minutes too, which makes this a firm favourite with me!
+This dish is obscenely easy to cook, relatively frugal, and it only takes a shade over 30 minutes too, which makes this a firm favourite with me!

 Adobo is a food name that appears around the world as a result of Spanish colonisation.
 The name has spread as far and wide as Southeast Asia to South America.

-The sauce is flavoured with whole black peppercorns and bay leaves which are essential and garlic and a little brown sugar.
+The sauce is flavoured with whole black peppercorns and bay leaves, which are essential, garlic and a little brown sugar.

-The latter of the two are optional, but certainly not particularly controversial in Filipino adobo recipes.
+The latter of the two is optional, but certainly not particularly controversial in Filipino adobo recipes.

 As a Brit, this recipe that uses vinegar and soy sauce triggers flavour memories that are very familiar.